Inspiring Leadership Drives Performance

 "Power in an unprepared manager's hand is like giving him or her a scalpel and saying, 'Do surgery on your people.'
 Risky."

 New leaders, mid level managers and executives – any leader who is feeling the pressure to perform — needs to know the essential, yet often, unspoken ground rules of building cohesive leadership relationships.
-For those who need a dose of reality and practicality, This keynote, drawn from Phil’s popular book, Leaders Ought to Know, delivers leadership strategies that propel managers into respected, integrity-based leaders — leaders with staying power — leaders who can perform at ever increasing levels of responsibility.
+This keynote, drawn from Phil’s popular book, Leaders Ought to Know, delivers leadership strategies that propel managers into respected, integrity-based leaders — leaders with staying power — leaders who can perform at ever increasing levels of responsibility.
 When practiced consistently, these leadership strategies help leaders know:

 - How to motivate — not manipulate — to get results